 Best Upper Mid-Range Monitor For Graphic Design

-On the plus side, it also comes with an accurate sRGB mode, but you'll want to calibrate it for the best accuracy.
+Like the ASUS, it also comes with an accurate sRGB mode, although it may have a few white balance issues that can be corrected with a full calibration.
 One of the biggest advantages of the Dell is its large USB hub, which allows you to connect all kinds of devices to it.
-It even supports Thunderbolt 4 and 140W of power delivery, ideal if you have a power-hungry editing laptop, and it has a KVM switch that makes it easy to change between sources and use the same devices on both.
+It even supports Thunderbolt 4 and delivers 140W of power, making it ideal for power-hungry editing laptops.
+Additionally, it features a KVM switch that allows for easy switching between sources and using the same devices on both.
+It also features a larger screen than the ASUS, but if a 32-inch display is too large for you, the Dell U2725QE is a smaller and more affordable alternative.
+However, it has worse accuracy.

 -